ericwittenstein/EricWittensteinPortfolio/README.md

     **_ THIS IS A PLACEHOLDER FOR AN IMAGE OR SCREEN RECORDING OF THE PROJECT _**

-## Contributing

-Not accepting contributions at this time

 ## Testing

 To initiate the unit tests for this project, run the following command in the console/command line: